wso2/product-is/README.md

 Installation and Running
 ========================

-1. Extract the downloaded/built binary distribution zip file
+1. Extract the downloaded/built binary distribution zip file.
-2. Run the wso2server.sh or wso2server.bat file in the /bin directory
+2. Run the wso2server.sh or wso2server.bat file in the /bin directory.
-3. Once the server starts, point your Web browser to https://localhost:9443/carbon/
+3. Once the server starts, point your Web browser to https://localhost:9443/carbon/.
-4. Developer and Administrator Console is available at https://localhost:9443/console
+4. Developer and Administrator Console is available at https://localhost:9443/console.
-5. End User Portal is available at https://localhost:9443/myaccount
+5. End User Portal is available at https://localhost:9443/myaccount.
-6. For more information, see the Installation Guide
+6. For more information, see the Installation Guide.

 WSO2 Identity Server Distribution Directory Structure